tumul/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-New overall Median of the total number of steps taken every day :
+New Median of the total number of steps taken every day :

 ```r
 median_2 <- median(aggData_new[complete.cases(aggData_new),]$Steps)